-The IOI 2020 Host Scientific Committee (HSC) invites everyone in the IOI community to submit tasks for the IOI 2020 competition.
+The IOI 2020 Host Scientific Committee (HSC) is pleased to invite the IOI community to participate in the design of the IOI 2020 competition tasks.

 The competition tasks from previous IOIs can provide, by example, good guidance on the desired composition of tasks: